Rheinixl/Rheinixl/README.md

 ## 🧠 About Me

 I'm a computer science and math student at Emory University, currently pursuing a BS/MS joint degree.
-I’m passionate about artificial intelligence, game development, and data science.
+I’m passionate about HCI, artificial intelligence, game development, and data science.
 I enjoy building things—from intelligent systems to interactive applications.

 I’ve conducted applied AI research in Emory's AI Data Lab, interned as a backend engineer at a financial tech company, and led an esports team as a coordinator and coach.
 My work spans machine learning models, SDL3-based games, and experimental HCI prototypes.